Victoria Monét, Dua Lipa, Miley Cyrus stun on the wild-and-wacky Grammys red carpet

 NEW YORK (AP) — Victoria Monét walked the Grammys red carpet Sunday in a bronze Versace goddess body-hugger, her adorable 2-year-old and fellow nominee, Hazel, in a matching color as music's big night unfolded on the wildest and wackiest red carpet of awards season.
-Dua Lipa went for low-cut silver, her red-hued hair loose and wavy.
+Dua Lipa went for low-cut silver while Taylor Swift walked in classic white.

+Swift, among the last to hit the red carpet, wore custom Schiaparelli, working the train on her draped corset strapless look for the cameras.
+She accompanied the dress with high velvet black gloves and multiple necklaces.

 Monét's custom corset look was stunning, strapless and symbolized Old Hollywood amid a sea of bold color, shimmer and shine at Crypto.com Arena in a soggy Los Angeles.
 Hazel, also in Versace, had a shy attack in the chaos, turning her head away from the cameras while in her mother's arms.